emelf/syngenlib/README.md

 # SynGenLib

-**SynGenLib** is an object-oriented Python library that establishes a framework for defining dataclasses of synchronous generators and their respective step-up transformers.
-Using these dataclasses, one can define objects that help calculate the power losses of synchronous machines according to the method presented in [1].
-Additionally, the library provides functionalities for defining generator capability diagrams based on the system of equations established in [2], with the purpose of calculating reactive power limits.
+**SynGenLib** (Synchronous Generator Library) is an object-oriented Python library that establishes a framework for defining dataclasses of synchronous generators and their respective step-up transformers.
+Using these dataclasses, one can calculate the power losses and reactive power capability of synchronous machines and their respective step-up transformer.
+The power loss calculation method is in accordance with [1] for the generator model.
+The generator reactive power capability is calculated according to [2].

 ## Directory Organization